hungryram/konjayshropshire/content/contact/_index.md

 +++
-body = "Want to connect or have questions?
-Fill the form below and I'll contact you shortly!" heading = "Send an Email" meta_description = "wererer" title_tag = "Tile"
+body = "\nWant to connect or have questions?
+Fill the form below and I'll contact you shortly!" draft = true heading = "Send an Email" meta_description = "wererer" title_tag = "Tile"